 The route begins in the back of the obvious cave left of the platform.

 This route is 100% bolt free.
 To protect the crux moves on the first pitch (The Sting), sling the obvious horn.
 The horn can be backed up with a decent BD #2 just below and right.
 A fall at the lip of the cave can be caught by the horn.
 It is also possible to place a great BD #3 mid-crux (but doing so is tough and most will want to just punch it).

-If doing The Wasp, a BD #2 or #3 protects the steep start, and a #4 fits perfectly behind the upper flake.
+If doing the standard 5.8 first pitch of The Wasp, a BD #2 or #3 protects the steep start, and a #4 fits perfectly behind the upper flake.